4.5 Million Jobs in GCC industry by 2030.* Join the LITE Advanced Web Development Program, that opens the gateway for new opportunities!

 Since 2016, 819 students have graduated from our courses/programmes to work at leading startups and corporations.

-Join a proven career pathway
+Why wait?
+Join the proven career pathway

 Approved by the “All India Council for Technical Education” as National Model Curriculum for Indian Universities